SaumyaBhaskar/HR-Analytics-dashboard-in-power-BI/README.md

 HR Analytics Dashboard using Power-BI

+Objective of this project is to create a dashboard giving insights on attrition of company so that correct measures can be taken.

 Steps followed in this project are as follows:
 1. Used MS-Excel for retrieving the data into Power BI.
 2. Data checking and cleaning in power query.